shader-slang/slang/docs/design/semantic-checking.md

 * Resolving an overloaded function call requires knowing the types of the parameters for candidate functions.

-* Determinin the type of a parameter requires checking type epxressions.
+* Determining the type of a parameter requires checking type expressions.

-* Type expressions may contian value arguments to generics, so checking type expressions requires checking value expressions.
+* Type expressions may contain value arguments to generics, so checking type expressions requires checking value expressions.

 * Value expressions can include function calls (e.g., operator invocations), which then require overload resolution to type-check.